Likibu/Client/doc/Widgets_Installation_EN.md

 Javascript
 -------------

-No matter what kind of widget, the following javascript code must be inserted into your page :
+No matter what kind of widget you wish to display on your website, the following javascript code must be inserted into the page :

     <script>
     var _lkb = _lkb || {};